mroth/scmpuff/README.md

     go install github.com/mroth/scmpuff

-Once this is semi feature complete, will work on binary cross-compilation and putting a package in Homebrew.
+(Once this is semi feature complete, will work on binary cross-compilation and putting a package in Homebrew.)

+To initialize properly, add the following to your `~/.bash_profile` or `~/.zshrc` file:

+    eval "$(scmpuff init -s)"

+This will define the scmpuff shell functions as well as some git shortcuts

+PENDING:
+You can also choose to wrap the default git commands by changing that command to pass `--wrap=true`.

 ## FAQ